Setting Up Oculus Quest for Side-loading

 Become a developer

-To unlock the full potential of the Quest you’ll need to enable developer mode.
+To gain access to sideloading and altering files on the Quest you’ll first need to enable developer mode.
 This will allow Side Loading apps and other features.

 Activate Developer Mode on Quest using the Oculus App on Mobile